Shreveport–Bossier City metropolitan area: Demographics

 In 2020 according to Sperling's BestPlaces, roughly 63.5% of Shreveport–Bossier City was religious.
-The city of Shreveport was ranked one of the most religious cities in the U.S. in 2016 through another study.
 According to the Association of Religion Data Archives in 2020, it remained one of the most Christian areas of the United States.
 Per Sperling's, the largest religion in the metropolitan statistical area is Christianity, followed by Islam, Judaism, and eastern religions including Buddhism, Sikhism, and Hinduism.
 There is also a growing spiritual but not religious community.

 Among Christians, Baptists, Methodists, and Catholics form the largest communities in the metropolitan area.
 A 2014 study determined the leading Baptist denomination was the Southern Baptist Convention.
 The United Methodist Church was the largest Methodist body and the Roman Catholic Diocese of Shreveport was the primary Catholic jurisdiction.
 The same study also named Islam the second-largest religion in the area, with Shreveporter Muslims making up about 14% of Louisiana's total Muslim-affiliated population.
 In a separate study by the Association of Religion Data Archives for 2020, the Southern Baptists had 111,745 members spread throughout 151 churches in the area; and the United Methodists had 19,114 members in 46 churches.
 Historically African American Christian denominations including the National Baptist Convention, National Baptist Convention of America, and National Missionary Baptist Convention had 32,132 members altogether.